Lordstown Motors Corp. (RIDE) upgraded Issued by Wall Street Gurus

 Lordstown Motors Corp.
-(NASDAQ:RIDE) went up by 1.66% from its latest closing price compared to the recent 1-year high of $7.19.
-The company’s stock price has collected 6.36% of gains in the last five trading sessions.
-Barron’s reported on 09/29/22 that Lordstown Is Finally Producing EVs.
-Challenges Remain.
+(NASDAQ:RIDE) went up by 10.27% from its latest closing price compared to the recent 1-year high of $7.19.
+The company’s stock price has collected 2.21% of gains in the last five trading sessions.
+The Wall Street Journal reported 5 hours ago that Foxconn to Invest $170 Million in EV Truck Maker Lordstown Motors

 Is It Worth Investing in Lordstown Motors Corp.
 (NASDAQ :RIDE) Right Now?